cleanlab/multiannotator-benchmarks/README.md

 3. A rating for each annotator which estimates the overall correctness of their labels.

 This repository is only for intended for scientific purposes.
-To apply the CROWDLAB algorithm to your own data, you should instead use [the implementation](https://docs.cleanlab.ai/stable/tutorials/multiannotator.html) from the official [cleanlab](https://github.com/cleanlab/cleanlab) library.
+To apply the CROWDLAB algorithm to your own multi-annotator data, you should instead use [the implementation](https://docs.cleanlab.ai/stable/tutorials/multiannotator.html) from the official [cleanlab](https://github.com/cleanlab/cleanlab) library.

 ## Install Dependencies